Immigration to Europe: United Kingdom

 Anti-immigration sentiment in the United Kingdom has historically focused on non-indigenous African, Afro-Caribbean and especially South Asian migrants, all of whom began to arrive from the Commonwealth of Nations in greater numbers following World War II.
 Since the fall of the Soviet Union and the enlargement of the European Union, the increased movement of people out of countries such as Poland, Romania and Lithuania has shifted much of this attention towards migrants from Eastern Europe.
 While working-class migrants tend to be the focus of anti-immigration sentiment, there is also some discontent about Russian, Chinese, Singaporean and Gulf Arab multimillionaires resident in the UK, particularly in London and South East England.
 These residents often invest in property and business, and are perceived as living extravagant "jet-set" lifestyles marked by conspicuous consumption while simultaneously taking advantage of tax loopholes connected to non-dom status.

 Policies of reduced immigration, particularly from the European Union, are central to the manifestos of parties such as the UK Independence Party.
 Such policies have also been discussed by some members of the largest parties in Parliament, most significantly the Conservatives.

+Following revised November 2024 data showing net immigration to the United Kingdom reached a record 906,000 for the year ending June 2023, Reform UK leader Nigel Farage described the figures as "horrendous," stating he had had "enough of being lied to" by the Conservatives and claiming the situation would be "even worse" under Labour.
+Conservative leader Kemi Badenoch stated that the Conservative Party had "got it wrong" on immigration during their time in power because post-Brexit openings of new non-EU visa routes caused net migration to reach record highs despite ending EU freedom of movement, prompting her to announce a new policy under her leadership that will include a "strict numerical cap" on immigration, tighter access to British passports, and a "zero tolerance" policy on foreign criminals remaining in the United Kingdom.